ilabcode/pyhgf/README.md

 ## Acknowledgments

-This implementation of the Hierarchical Gaussian Filter was largely inspired by the original [Matlab version](https://translationalneuromodeling.github.io/tapas).
-A Julia implementation of the generalized, nodalised and multilevel HGF is also available [here](https://github.com/ilabcode/HGF.jl).
+This implementation of the Hierarchical Gaussian Filter was inspired by the original [Matlab HGF Toolbox](https://translationalneuromodeling.github.io/tapas).
+A Julia implementation of the generalized, nodalized and multilevel HGF is also available [here](https://github.com/ilabcode/HGF.jl).

 ## References